Locate a grave MUSEUM OF THE FALLEN

 Lost Technologyalso Replaced

-The teacher's remote-control blackboard for three decades, retired when PowerPoint arrived on a ceiling-mounted projector.
+3M's remote-control blackboard for the teacher from 1962, a classroom mainstay retired in 2015 when PowerPoint arrived on a ceiling-mounted projector.

 1962 CE died 2015 CE · 53 years